Ryan-B1yth/CLONE_stock_take_app/README.md

 ## Testing

 - A total of 18 automated tests were ran in Django's Unittest.
-Tests were conducted on URLs, views, and forms.
+Tests were conducted on URLs, views, and forms in their own respective files.
   - For URLs, the automated tests ensured that each page resolved to the correct location.
 URLs that required arguments to resolve where tested manually using multiple users to ensure they could only access pages with their data on it.

   - For views, automated tests tested for GET requests only.
 POST request were tested manually.